Walkie-Talkies 101: Your Ultimate Guide to Two-Way Radios (Updated)

 You're here probably because you're thinking about buying a walkie talkie or handy talkie, or maybe you're just curious and want a full review about two way radio.

-I've been working at Hytera, a top communication solutions company, for almost two years.
+I've been working at Hytera, a top communication solutions company.
 I've learned courses, worked closely with engineers and sales teams, and learned exactly what customers care about when it comes to walkie talkies.

-Most I've seen online is either too technical or misses the point.
+Most I've seen online is either too partial or misses the point.
 That's why I decided to put this guide together and I keep it updated.
 Have a question I didn't cover?
-Message me on LinkedIn and I'll update it.
+Message me on LinkedIn.

 Here's what you'll find in this blog: